 It’s simply a great place to stroll with fewer crowds than the Seine or the Canal Saint-Martin.
 Here’s where you can take in this Canal’s relaxed charm:

-You could almost spend the whole day and night at this multi-faceted establishment.
+You could almost spend the whole day and night at multi-faceted La Rotonde Stalingrad.
 Presiding over the beginning of the Canal de l’Ourcq on la Place de la Bataille de Stalingrad, the inside of this historic building has been taken over by La Trattoria by Gustu, an attractive contemporary restaurant specializing in Corsican gastronomy.

 Founder Christophe Poligani has sourced the best local ingredients and producers from his native Île de Beauté, which feature exquisite small plates, fresh pastas, and indulgent pizzas.
 The atrium of the building is home to a stylish bar serving Corsican-inspired drinks and classics cocktails.